-Congratulations to Karine Polwart who have been nominated in Live Act of the Year sponsored by Greentrax Recordings in the MG ALBA Scots Trad Music Awards 2018.
-Vote now!
+Congratulations to Karine Polwart who has been nominated in Album of the Year sponsored by Birnam CD, Belhaven Bursary for Innovation in the MG ALBA Scots Trad Music Awards 2019.
+Vote Vote now!

-We asked Karine Polwart of Karine Polwart the following questions.
+We asked Mark Whyles of Karine Polwart the following questions.

 Tell us about yourself

-BBC Radio 2 Folk Singer Of The Year 2018, Karine Polwart is a multi-award-winning Scottish songwriter and musician, as well as a theatre maker, storyteller, spoken-word performer and published essayist.
+BBC Radio 2 Folk Singer Of The Year 2018, Karine Polwart is a multi-award-winning Scottish songwriter and musician, as well as theatre-maker, storyteller, spoken-word performer and published essayist.
 Her songs combine folk influences and myth with themes as diverse as Donald Trump’s corporate megalomania, Charles Darwin’s family life and the complexities of modern parenthood.
 She sings traditional songs too and writes to commission for theatre, animation and thematic collaborative projects.
-Karine is six-times winner at the BBC Radio 2 Folk Awards, including twice for Best Original Song.
+Karine is seven-times winner at the BBC Radio 2 Folk Awards, including three times for Best Original Song.

 Why are you involved in Scottish music?

-Scottish Music feels like home to me.
-It’s where I’ve met most of my friends.
-It connects me to the place I live and to the lines of people who’ve gone before me.
-And it tells the most beautiful and enduring stories.
+Scottish Music feels like home.
+It offers me community, purpose and gifts me most of my best and dearest pals.
+It also connects me to the place I live and to the lines of people who’ve gone before me, and tells the most beautiful and enduring stories.

 Any particular career highlights?